 |Melinda Woods||Board of Directors, Washington Low Income Housing Alliance (WLIHA)|

-This is a focus group that will help review information, share perspectives, discuss potential strategies, and assist with broader community outreach.
-SAG participants are asked to invest their time at four meetings.
+This focus group helped to review information, share perspectives, discuss potential strategies, and assist with broader community outreach.
+SAG participants were asked to invest their time at four meetings.

-Since the SAG is not a formal City Commission or Committee and is not responsible for making recommendations to Planning Commission or City Council, the meetings are not open for public participation or comment.
-In order to promote transparency in the HAP process, the public is invited to watch live via the City’s Facebook page or virtually via Zoom, or to watch a recording after the meeting.
+Since the SAG is not a formal City Commission or Committee and is not responsible for making recommendations to Planning Commission or City Council, the meetings were not open for public participation or comment.
+In order to promote transparency in the HAP process, the public was invited to watch live via the City’s Facebook page or virtually via Zoom, or to watch a recording after the meetings.

 - SAG Meeting #1 – October 15, 2020 – 4:00 PM